AKSW/frankgraphbench/docs/source/contributing/add_recommender.md

 5. Add the model into the documentation
     * In the file `docs/source/getting_started/support.md` and **Models** section, add the model into the list.
-    * Inform the model name, a reference and model summary (main components of the architecture).
+    * Inform the model name, a reference, model summary (main components of the architecture) and parameters.

 6. Make a Pull Request on Github.